Sakrac/x65/README.md

 **Usage**
 x65 filename.s code.prg [options]
-* -i(path): Add include path
+* -i(path) : Add include path
-* -D(label)[=(value)]: Define a label with an optional value (otherwise defined as 1)
+* -D(label)[=value] : Define a label with an optional value (otherwise defined as 1)
-* -cpu=6502/6502ill/65c02/65c02wdc/65816: assemble with opcodes for a different cpu
+* -cpu=6502/65c02/65c02wdc/65816: assemble with opcodes for a different cpu
-* -acc=8/16: start assembling with accumulator immediate mode instruction size 8 or 16 bits
+* -acc=8/16: set the accumulator mode for 65816 at start, default is 8 bits
-* -xy=8/16: start assembling with index register immediate mode instruction size 8 or 16 bits
+* -xy=8/16: set the index register mode for 65816 at start, default is 8 bits
-* -org=$2000 or -org=4096: set the default start address of fixed address code
+* -org = $2000 or - org = 4096: set the default start address of fixed address code
-* -obj (file.x65): generate object file for later linking
+* -obj : generate object file for later linking instead of executable binary (.x65)
-* -bin: Raw binary
+* -bin : Raw binary (no load address or size included before code)
-* -c64: Include load address (default)
+* -c64 : Include load address (default, default org is $1000)
-* -a2b: Apple II Dos 3.3 Binary
+* -a2b : Apple II Dos 3.3 Binary (changes default org to $803, adds load addr+size)
+* -a2p : Apple II ProDos Binary (changed default org to $2000, sets to binary)
+* -a2o : Apple II GS OS executable (writes relocatable executable binary)
+* -mrg : Force merge all sections (use with -a2o)
-* -sym (file.sym): symbol file
+* -sym (file.sym) : symbol file
+* -lst / -lst = (file.lst) : generate disassembly text from result(file or stdout)
+* -opcodes / -opcodes = (file.s) : dump all available opcodes(file or stdout)
+* -sect: display sections loaded and built
+* -vice (file.vs) : export a vice symbol file
 * -merlin: use Merlin syntax
-* -lst / -lst=(file.lst): generate disassembly/cycle/source text from result (file or stdout)
-* -opcodes / -opcodes=(file.s): dump all available opcodes for current CPU (file or stdout)
-* -sect: display sections loaded and built
-* -vice (file.vs): export a vice symbol file
-* -endm: macro and rept end with endm/endr or endmacro/endrepeat instead of scoped ('{' - '}')
+* -endm : macros end with endm or endmacro instead of scoped ('{' - '}')

 ### Code